AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/shareable-links.md

 ---
 # Create shareable links

 Analysis Workspace offers many ways to share a project to your users, including the ability to get a link to a project or a specific part of a project.
-For most types of links, users who receive a link are required to log in to Adobe Analytics before they can get to the project.
+Some link types require the recipient to log in to Adobe Analytics before accessing the project, while others do not.

 ## Get project link {#project-link}

 To share a link to the full project, go to **[!UICONTROL Share > Get project link]**.
 If the recipient of the link has not been assigned a [project role](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/curate-share/share-projects.html), Admins receive **[!UICONTROL Can edit]** and Non-admins receive **[!UICONTROL Can duplicate]** experiences.

 ![](assets/get-project-link.png)

+## Get public link

+You can share a view-only link to Analysis Workspace projects with people who don't have access to Adobe Analytics.

+For more information, see "Share a public link with anyone (no login required)" in the article [Share projects](/help/analyze/analysis-workspace/curate-share/share-projects.md).

 ## Get panel or visualization link {#panel-link}